CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Duration*: Instant<br />
 *Stamina Cost*: 1750, minus 80 per level to a minimum of 750<br />
 *Channeling Time*: 50 moves, minus 4 moves per level to a minimum of 10<br />
 *Effects*: The psion attempts to shove a single target either toward or away from them.
 The distance is based on the ratio of the target's weight to the psion's power level (modified by Intelligence and Nether Attunement as usual).
 By default, the formula is (power level * 25 kg) * Intelligence modifier * Nether Attunement modifier, divided by the target's weight in kg.
-If this is 1 or higher, the target is hurled back 1 square for everyone 0.5 above 1 the ratio is.
-If it is below one, there is still a chance to knock the target over (chance is weight ratio * 100 in percentage; a weight ratio of 0.9 has a 90% chance of causing knockdown).<br />
+If this is 1 or higher, the target is hurled back 1 square for every 0.5 above 1 the ratio is.
+If it is below one, there is still a chance to knock the target over (chance is weight ratio * 100 in percentage; a weight ratio of 0.678 has a 67.8% chance of causing knockdown).<br />
 *Prerequisites*: Starting power<br />

 ## Noisemaker